Measurement of transverse polarization of $\Lambda$ and $\bar{\Lambda}$ hyperons inside jets in $pp$ collisions at $\sqrt{s}=200$ GeV: Results and discussion

-The contribution of the PFF of the gluon to $P_{\Lambda(\overline{\Lambda})}$ could be significant here, but is not constrained by the $e^+e^-$ data at all~\cite{Kang:2020xyq,DAlesio:2024ope,Gao:2024bfp}, leading to a great uncertainty in the predictions for the $P_{\Lambda(\overline{\Lambda})}$ in $pp$ collision.
-For example, the model prediction in Ref.~\cite{Gao:2024bfp} based on a global fit of $e^+e^-$ data with SU(2) isospin asymmetry for PFF, plus simple assumptions of the gluon PFF (zero or the same as $u$ quark), overestimates our data by a factor of 10.
-These measurements of $\Lambda\:(\overline{\Lambda})$ polarization in $pp$ collisions will provide the first constraints on the gluon PFF.
-These data also cover a wide range of jet energy, providing an opportunity to test the universality of PFFs, and study TMD evolution effects.
+The contribution of the PFF of the gluon to $P_{\Lambda(\overline{\Lambda})}$ could be significant here, but is not yet constrained by the $e^+e^-$ data ~\cite{Kang:2020xyq,DAlesio:2024ope,Gao:2024bfp}, leading to large uncertainty in the predictions for the $P_{\Lambda(\overline{\Lambda})}$ in $pp$ collision.
+For example, the model prediction in Ref.~\cite{Gao:2024bfp}, based on a global fit to $e^{+}e^{-}$ data with isospin symmetry assumptions for quark fragmentation and simplified scenarios for the gluon PFF, overestimates the measured polarization by approximately an order of magnitude.
+The present measurements therefore provide new experimental constraints on the gluon contribution to the polarizing fragmentation function in $pp$ collisions.